 After active engagement in the ACPAC Program you will be better able to:

 - Integrate the basic and clinical science underlying arthritis/musculoskeletal disorders.

 - Identify and assess patients with musculoskeletal disorders to formulate a differential diagnosis.

 - Differentiate inflammatory from degenerative arthritic disorders.

 - Apply acquired knowledge and skills to triage patients with musculoskeletal disorders across diverse clinical settings.

-- Communicate more effectively and collaborate with others in the health care system.
+- Effective communication and collaboration within the health care system.